-Clustering of GO terms based on semantic similarity revealed enrichment for fill terms related to ribosomal functions, cell cycle, translation and RNA processing, and ubiquitination for processed pseudogenes.
-Amongst duplicated pseudogenes we observed enrichment for apoptosis, sensory and smell processes, and immune functions (Figure 5B).
+We integrated the annotations with gene ontology (GO) data in order to characterize the functions associated with pseudogene generation.
+For this we calculated the enrichment of GO terms across the strains.
+We observed that the majority of top biological processes, molecular function and cellular component GO terms are shared across the strains (Figure 6A).
+We also evaluated GO term enrichment amongst parent genes for both processed and duplicated pseudogenes across the mouse strains.
+Enriched GO terms were clustered based on semantic similarity and the strains were clustered based on GO term enrichment profile similarity.
+The resultant clustered heatmap (Figure 6B) enables the identification of both related terms with conserved enrichment across all strains as well as blocks of terms that exhibit conservation within a single or a few closely related strains.
+Conserved enrichment for GO terms related to ribosomal functions, cell cycle, translation and RNA processing, and ubiquitination was observed for processed pseudogenes.
+Amongst duplicated pseudogenes we observed enrichment for apoptosis, sensory and smell processes, and immune functions.
 Additionally, the GO terms that universally characterize the pseudogene complements in all the mouse strains are closely reproduced in the family classification of pseudogenes.
-The top Pfam family observed amongst the pseudogenes.
-7-Transmembrane, encompasses the chemoreceptors GPCR proteins reflecting the mouse genome enrichment in olfactory receptors.
-Similar to the human and primate counterparts, the top families seen in mouse pseudogenes are related to highly expressed and duplicated proteins such as GAPDH and ribosomal proteins and regulatory protein families such as the Zinc fingers (Figure 5C).
+The top Pfam family observed amongst the pseudogenes, 7-Transmembrane, encompasses the chemoreceptors GPCR proteins reflecting the mouse genome enrichment in olfactory receptors.
+Similar to the human and primate counterparts, the top families seen in mouse pseudogenes are related to highly expressed and duplicated proteins such as GAPDH and ribosomal proteins, and regulatory protein families such as the Zinc fingers (Figure 6C)

 A closer look suggests that the pseudogene repertoire also reflects individual strain specific phenotypes.
 A detailed list of the strain specific and strain enriched pseudogenes families, strain specific phenotypes, and strain specific molecular and cellular GO-defined processes is shown in Table 3.
 The pseudogene - phenotype relationship can be viewed from different perspectives.
 First, pseudogenes reflect duplication events that are linked with the emergence of an advantageous phenotype.
-This is observed in the Mus Spretus genome, where we see an enrichment of duplicated tumor repressor and apoptosis pathways genes \cite(19129501) and correspondingly as increase in the number of associated pseudogenes.
+This is observed in the Mus Spretus genome, where we see an enrichment of duplicated tumor repressor and apoptosis pathways genes \(\cite{19129501} \) and correspondingly as increase in the number of associated pseudogenes.
 Second, we find pseudogenes reflecting the death of a gene family.
 As such we observe an increase in the number of pseudogenes associated deleterious phenotypes.
-A known example is the pseudogenization of Cytochrome c Oxidase subunit VIa through accumulation of LOF mutations in the blind albino mouse strain, that is commonly linked with neurodegeneration \cite(17435251) and is characteristic for the observed brain lesions in the affected mice \cite(JAX}.
-However, a detailed analysis of the pseudogene repertoire suggests that there are more ways to describe the pseudogene phenotype association, in particular looking at the apparition of advantageous phenotype through the pseudogenization process \cite(25887751).
+A known example is the pseudogenization of Cytochrome c Oxidase subunit VIa through accumulation of LOF mutations in the blind albino mouse strain, that is commonly linked with neurodegeneration \(\cite{17435251} \) and is characteristic for the observed brain lesions in the affected mice \(\cite{JAX} \).
+However, a detailed analysis of the pseudogene repertoire suggests that there are more ways to describe the pseudogene - phenotype association, in particular looking at the \(\text{emergence} \) of advantageous phenotypes through the pseudogenization process \(\cite{25887751} \).